-Learn how to be CYBERSECURE by completing the required KNOWBE4 Cyber Training and update your Tech “STUFF” using the Top Ten List.
+Learn how to be CYBERSECURE by completing the required KNOWBE4 Cyber Training, BACKUP your work and update your Tech “STUFF” by using this Top Ten List.

-The KnowBe4 training (takes about 10 minutes to complete) educates users on how to recognize potential threats and phishing attempts.
+The KnowBe4 training educates users on how to recognize and avoid potential threats and phishing attempts.
 It teaches users new methods of protecting your personal and organizational data.
 Students, faculty, and staff can take the training now via the KnowBe4 link from the MyBinghamton Portal.
 The training will be available through November.

 After you complete your training, it’s time to do our

 TOP TEN LIST of things to do RIGHT NOW!

 Two-factor authentication is an extra security measure that requires users to provide two or more verification factors to gain access to a system.
 To use 2FA, you need the following two things:

 Something you know (i.e. a PIN number or a password)

 Something you have (i.e. an ATM card, a one-time passcode (OTP), fingerprint, etc.).

 So, 2-Step Verification is that extra security measure to keep scammers/hackers out of your accounts, even if they have your password.